All Activities and Clubs

 QUILL: A LITERARY ANTHOLOGY

-SCIENCE HONOR SOCIETYThis is an organization that recognizes community service minded students who have an interest and ability in science.
+This is an organization that recognizes community service minded students who have an interest and ability in science.
 The SHS calendar includes science-related activities, community service projects, recycling, and participation in events sponsored by the Student Union.
-Click for club website.

 The Sophomore Class is led by a group of actively involved students who are enthusiastic about leading their class.
 Leadership status is awarded according to the number of hours spent working on class projects.
 Meetings are open to all sophomores.
 Class projects include Lancaster/Depew week and several other fundraisers.
 Advisor: Mrs. Skowron

-STAGE CREWThe LHS Stage Crew is a group of students who enjoy work in the technical aspects of theatre.
+The LHS Stage Crew is a group of students who enjoy work in the technical aspects of theatre.
 Members provide lighting, sound and special effects for all stage productions, concerts, assembly programs and other events held on the LHS stage.
 Interested students will be invited to attend an introductory meeting in September of each school year where they can sign up to become a member of the LHS Stage Crew.
 New members will be trained on stage equipment by the advisor and stage crew chief.
 Stage Crew involvement is for the entire school year.
-Click for club website.

 The Student Union is the student government organization designed to serve the entire student body.
 It is composed of elected representatives from grades 9-12 and one representative from every active student organization.